-Here’s the story of the infamous Sid Vicious Squeegee Incident — a tale that has become legendary over the years!
+Here’s the story of the infamous Sid Vicious Squeegee Incident involving Brian Pillman and Mike Graham.
+It is a tale that has become legendary over the years due to its absurdity!

 On October 12th, 1991, WCW had a house show at the Omni Coliseum in Atlanta, Georgia.
 In a rare instance, the then-WWF was set to have a house show at the Omni the following night.
 As both companies were in town for shows one day apart, it provided the unique opportunity for talent from both companies to get together and catch up over drinks at the Ramada Plaza Atlanta Airport hotel.